wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

  * We are thinking about the population of all possible decision tree models on our data.
  * If I take $n$ samples *iid* from this distribution and average them the variance goes down by $\sqrt n$
- * There is some correlation between my models because they are all trained on bootstrap samples from the same draw.
+ * There is some correlation between models because they are all trained on bootstrap samples from the same draw.

 ---